 Few periods of history embody as much importance as the Victorian Era, a time that witnessed and proposed exceedingly important and lasting exploration, expansion, and scientific invention.
-Without a doubt, one of the most important and everlasting products of the Victorian Period was jewelry that speaks to the cultural advances and sophistication of this romantic period.
-From engagement rings to bracelets to earrings, the Victorian era showcased a number of unique jewelry styles and designs that are distinct to this period.
+Without a doubt, one of the most important and everlasting products of the Victorian Period was jewelry that spoke to the cultural advances and sophistication of this romantic period.
+From engagement rings to bracelets to Victorian earrings history, the Victorian era showcased a number of unique jewelry styles and designs that are distinct to this period.
 At M.S.
-Rau, we offer a number of Vicotrian antique jewelry for sale right on our website.
-Read on to learn more about Victorian era characteristics and its jewelry!
+Rau, we offer a number of pieces of Victorian antique jewelry for sale.
+Whether you purchase a ring or bracelet, it’s important to know how to store fine jewelry to keep it in great condition.
+Read on to learn more about Victorian-era characteristics and its jewelry!

 First, a little history.
 The Victorian era encompasses the 63-year reign (1837-1901) of Queen Victoria, Queen of The United Kingdom of Great Britain and Ireland.
 This vast period embodied a diverse age of progressive scientific advances, exploration, geographical expansion, and object invention.
 It was a time of profound change not only in London and its empire, but all abroad in terms of its influence in nearly every sphere: political, social, and cultural.
 Indeed, the Victorian Era is characterized by such a long period of peace that history refers to this period as the Pax Britannica.

-Undoubtedly, Britain was considered the world's most powerful nation during Victorian times.
+Undoubtedly, Great Britain was considered the world's most powerful nation during Victorian times.
 By the 18th century, during Queen Victoria’s reign, Britain had managed to build what many consider to be one of the vastest modern empires that the world had ever seen.
 In fact, this expansion was so unprecedented that Queen Victoria adopted the additional title of Empress of India, due to England's massive geographical reach.